Dandruff is a common skin condition. It's not harmful and you cannot catch it.

 How to treat dandruff yourself

-Use an anti-dandruff shampoo.
+Use an anti-dandruff shampoo to treat dandruff.
 There are several different types you can buy from pharmacies or supermarkets.

-Look for shampoo containing one of these ingredients:
+Look for a shampoo that contains 1 of these ingredients:

 - zinc pyrithione